JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 - Player skill or speed
 - Opponent defensive quality

-We did this to avoid **data leakage** and focus on pre-set context.
-However, this creates **Omitted Variable Bias**, when unobserved variables distort the apparent effect of those included.
+We did this on purpose to prevent data leakage and stick to our research question.
+But this choice has a major consequence: Omitted Variable Bias.

 ### Example